-When traveling to Northern California, it must-stop is Natural Bridges State Beach, a refuge for monarch butterflies and sweeping views of the Pacific Ocean.
+When traveling to Northern California, its must-stop is Natural Bridges State Beach, a refuge for monarch butterflies and sweeping views of the Pacific Ocean.

 Nestled in stunning Santa Cruz, California, this 65-acre California state park was named for the naturally occurring mudstone bridges that line the Pacific Ocean.
 Wave erosion carved these mudstone bridges after a combination of silt, clay, and diatoms were solidified into stone.

 There were originally three arches here, “the outermost arch fell during the early 20th century, and the inner arch collapsed during a 1980 storm.”
-Today only one arch remains and it is one of the most photographed attractions in the Santa Cruz area.
-At low tide, you can just about walk out to the arch but be careful the current is very strong here.
+Today only one arch remains, and it is one of the most photographed attractions in the Santa Cruz area.
+You can about walkout to the arch at low tide but be careful; the current is powerful here.

 The State Beach is a perfect place for families, couples, and friend groups to go swimming, surfing, and hiking.
 If your focus is hiking, check out the tidal pools that take place year-round.
 These exist at low tide and are a favorite of naturalists.
-You’ll see plenty of sea life and it’s easy to walk around for all levels of activity.
+You’ll see plenty of sea life, and it’s easy to walk around for all levels of activity.
 Climb on the rocks and watch the waves crash into the bridge.
-The trail is very easy to walk.
+The trail is straightforward to walk.

 Surfing Natural Bridges Beach

 Santa Cruz, California, is known for its surfing, and Natural Bridges State Beach is a great spot to hang ten.
 Best for experienced surfers, this reef-rocky beach has hollow, fast, and powerful waves starting at 3-5 feet and reaching up to 16 feet with a big swell!